 The Pure Medicine staff might conduct an EKG to determine if you have an irregular heartbeat, which can be a sign of coronary artery disease, electrolyte imbalances, or injury from a heart attack.
 The EKG also gives valuable information as to whether your heart is overworked or part of it is enlarged.
 Other reasons you might need an EKG:

 The EKG is perfectly safe and pain free.
 Electricity isn’t sent into your body.
 Rather the machine measures electrical pulses inside you.
-If you have concerns about the test, Dr. Pastorek and Dr. Mijares are open to answering your questions and helping you feel more at ease.
+If you have concerns about the test, Dour team is open to answering your questions and helping you feel more at ease.

 The report from and EKG looks like a graph with lines and spikes marking the activity of the heart.
 The doctors read the graph and determine if it shows normal activity.
 Abnormal EKG readings can result when your heart seems to beat too slowly or too quickly, or the rhythm is irregular.